-perform and deliver to its audience a multi-disciplinary artistic event about the U.S. Secret War in Laos, Laotian visual art, and Laotian gastronomy,
+perform and deliver to its audience a multi-disciplinary artistic event centered around the U.S. Secret War in Laos, Laotian visual art, and Laotian gastronomy,

-increase awareness and educate the Austin community about the U.S. Secret War in Laos,
+increase awareness and educate the local community in Austin, Texas about the U.S. Secret War in Laos,

-build a community that is willing to collaborate by addressing and processing the impact of the U.S. Secret War in Laos to help the healing process and move toward reconciliation,
+build a community of performers and participants on stage and within his audience that is willing to collaborate by addressing and processing the impact of the U.S. Secret War in Laos,

-carry the voices of women in Laos that faught for their country,
+carry the voices of revolutionary women in Laos that fought for their country,

 convey people's emotional responses, feelings, forgiveness and empathy to move toward reconciliation,